 “The GBD allows us to both celebrate progress and keep the momentum going around the world’s urgent, unfinished health agendas,” said Dr. Rafael Lozano, one of the GBD researchers and a Professor of Global Health at IHME.
 “We cannot stop caring about things like HIV and malaria or childhood and maternal deaths.
 At the same time, we need to make similar progress in addressing mental health issues, road traffic injuries, and musculoskeletal disorders.”

 The GBD is already influencing health policy.
 Countries are using the findings to measure progress against their peers.
 The United Kingdom worked closely with the GBD collaborative to benchmark its performance in improving health against other European countries and the United States.
 The findings are being published in The Lancet.

-“We found that the UK had made significant improvements in health overall, but those were masking serious problems in certain age groups,” explained Dr. Alan Lopez, Head of the School of Population Health at the University of Queensland and one of the founders of GBD.
+“We found that the UK had made significant improvements in health overall, but those were masking serious problems in certain age groups,” explained Dr. Alan Lopez, Head of the School of Population Health at the University of Queensland.
 “If you look at adults aged 20 to 54, increases in deaths from alcohol and drugs overshadowed the substantial reductions in deaths from greater cervical cancer screenings and efforts to reduce road traffic injuries.”

 The UK is now looking at ways to address these challenges.